Clavicle Fracture Open Reduction and Internal Fixation

 the skin and muscle near your clavicle.

-Next, your surgeon will secure the pieces of clavicle to each other (fixation).
-To do this, he or she may use screws, metal plates, wires, and pins.
-(Ask what
+Next, your surgeon will secure the pieces of clavicle to each other ( fixation).
+To do this, they may use screws, metal plates, wires, or pins.
+(Ask what the surgeon

 After the team has secured the bone, your surgeon will surgically close the layers